syncfusion-content/xamarin-docs/Xamarin/ComboBox/Accessibility.md

 ---
 layout : post
-title : AutomationId support for Syncfusion ComboBox control in Xamarin.Forms description : Set AutomationId to find and interact with inner elements in ComboBox.The SfComboBox control has built-in `AutomationId` for inner elements.
+title: AutomationId support for Syncfusion ComboBox control in Xamarin.Forms
+description: Set AutomationId to find and interact with inner elements in ComboBox.The SfComboBox control has built-in `AutomationId` for inner elements.
 platform : Xamarin.Forms
 control : SfComboBox
 documentation : ug